Best Handicap Ramps for Home: A Complete Guide

 Threshold Ramps

-Threshold handicap ramps for homes are wedge-shaped wheelchair ramps that are placed in doorways and over small steps.
+Threshold wheelchair ramps for homes are wedge-shaped wheelchair ramps that are placed in doorways and over small steps.
 They fill the gaps between uneven surfaces and allow access to the home or business.

 Constructed of aluminum or rubber, they're portable and safe for outdoor use.
 These are an excellent solution for people who use power scooters, power chairs, and wheelchairs.